Ursuline Sister Regina Gagnier, who served 42 years in Diocese of Wilmington, dies at 104 - The Dialog

 “As she was leaving her beloved Wilmington, the school grounds were filled with students and faculty waving her goodbye.
 For her 100th birthday, I brought her down to Wilmington from New Rochelle for a special Mass and birthday celebration with the school.
 She loved every minute of it,” Sister Betty said.

-Sister Regina was a very prayerful person, Sister Better continued, and had a great devotion to the Blessed Mother.
-In her 80s, she made a pilgrimate to Medjugorje.
+Sister Regina was a very prayerful person, Sister Betty continued, and had a great devotion to the Blessed Mother.
+In her 80s, she made a pilgrimage to Medjugorje.

 “She did tell me upon her return, ‘I know the Blessed Mother is there,’ meaning Medjogorje,” Sister Betty said.